The Journal Window

-Enterprise Architect provides a great facility for maintaining a daily log of ideas, comments, notes, suggestions, events, to-do lists and other reminders of what the developers concerned with a selected element have done or intend to do for the selected element.
-Like the model-level personal Journal, this is a good way to keep the momentum flowing day to day.
+Enterprise Architect provides a great facility for maintaining a daily log of ideas, comments, notes, suggestions, events, to-do lists and other reminders of what the developers concerned with a selected element or diagram have done or intend to do for the selected object.
+Like the model-level personal Diary, this is a good way to keep the momentum flowing day to day.
 The facility is simple to use, allowing you to quickly jot down your thoughts as they occur to you.

-The 'Comment' tab is part of the Collaborate window, and allows you to record points as you work on, review and discuss the element with other team members.
+The 'Journal' tab is part of the Discuss & Review window, and allows you to record points as you work on, review and discuss the element or diagram with other team members.

-If you are the first to access the 'Comment' tab for an element, it has the single entry 'Today' in the 'Date' column.
-You can type freely in the 'Comment' column against 'Today', including carriage returns and text formatting.
+If you are the first to access the 'Journal' for an element or diagram, it has the single entry 'Today' in the 'Date' column.
+You can type freely in the 'Journal' column against 'Today', including carriage returns and text formatting.
 Editing a Journal entry is in most cases the same as entering formatted text into the Notes window, with many options to mark up text, create hyperlinks, use the glossary and similar.
 Some features, such as the Translation features for Notes are not currently supported in the Journal window.

-You can return to the Comment at any time (as long as another user is not actively updating the tab) and:
+You can return to the Journal at any time (as long as another user is not actively updating it) and:

-- Add further notes; you and other team members use the same Comment to record notes and comments on the element throughout the day
+- Add further notes; you and other team members use the same Journal entry to record notes and comments on the element or diagram throughout the day

 - Edit the existing text, including reformatting